kaltura/DeveloperPortalDocs/documentation/PlayKit/AirPlay-iOS.md

 airPlayBtn.showsVolumeSlider = false
 container.addSubview(airPlayBtn)
 ```
-4. Optional: Customize the image of the AirPlay button:
+**Optional:** Customize the image of the AirPlay button as follows:

 ```
 airPlayBtn.setRouteButtonImage(UIImage(named: "name"), for: UIControlState.normal)